hgdeoro/py-arduino/README.md

 * generate PWM output with analogWrite()
 * get the values returned by millis() and micros()
 * execute delay() and delayMicroseconds()
-* enable and disable DEBUG.
+* enable and disable DEBUG
 * watchInterrupt() and getInterruptMark()

 And now is very easy add your custom methods...
 See at the end of [proxy.py](https://github.com/hgdeoro/py-arduino-proxy/blob/master/src/arduino_proxy/proxy.py)